NRHA Rural Health Students Group

 Doug is a second-year medical student at Michigan State University College of Human Medicine and is part of the leadership in rural medicine certificate program.
 Prior to matriculating, he earned his BS in biochemistry and molecular biology from Michigan State University and master of public health from Michigan State University.
 He grew up in rural Alpena, Mich., and aspires to return home serve the community he loves.

 Social media/IT liaison

-MaryGlen is a second-year medical student at the University of Washington School of Medicine where she is part of the Targeted Rural Underserved Program in the rural town of Livingston, Mont.
-She grew up on the Missouri River in Great Falls, Mont., and graduated in 2016 from Montana State University with degrees in biomedical science and hispanic studies.
-Her junior year in college was spent learning Spanish in Valparaiso, Chile.
-She loves plants, doing anything outside and hearty breakfasts.
-The Big Sky Country has her heart and she aspires to improve rural health in her Montana community as a future physician.
+MaryGlen is a third-year medical student at the University of Washington School of Medicine, where she is part of the Targeted Rural Underserved Program in Livingston, Mont.
+She grew up on the Missouri River in Great Falls, Mont., and graduated from Montana State University in 2016 with degrees in biomedical science and Hispanic studies.
+She also spent a year learning Spanish in Valparaiso, Chile.
+She loves plants, outdoor activities, and hearty breakfasts, and she aspires to improve rural health in her Montana community as a future physician.